2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Social media is a powerful tool for connecting with your audience, building brand awareness, and driving conversions.
 But with so many platforms and metrics to track, it can be hard to know what to focus on.
 Here are the top 10 critical metrics, KPIs, and expected conversion ratios to track for your social media marketing efforts:

-1. Reach: Measures the number of unique users who saw your content.
+1. Reach: This measure measures the number of unique users who saw your content.
 Aim for consistent reach that aligns with your campaign goals and target audience size.

 2. Engagement Rate: How many users interacted with your content through likes, comments, shares, etc. Aim for an engagement rate above 2% (industry averages vary).